yashsabne/3dPortfolio/README.md

    - Start the backend server:
      ```bash
      cd server
-     node app.js
+     node index.js
      ```

-   - The app should now be running at [http://localhost:3000](http://localhost:3000).
+   - The app should now be running at [http://localhost:5173](http://localhost:5173) (if you are using vite).

 ---